AdaCore/gpr/doc/gpr_user_guide/source/project_extension.rst

 ==================

 Place a source file with the same base name in the extending project's source directory.
-GPRbuild uses the extending project's version and ignores the base version entirely.
+The extending project's version is used and the base version is ignored entirely.

 To remove an inherited source without providing a replacement, list it in ``Excluded_Source_Files``: